Skip to Content

 • Represented Navillus Tile, Inc. in its Chapter 11 bankruptcy case resulting in confirmation of a consensual plan and company’s successful emergence from bankruptcy.

-• Represented heavy civil construction company in bankruptcy case resulting in confirmation of Chapter 11 plan funded by proceeds of construction claims litigation against public agencies.
+• Represented heavy civil construction company in bankruptcy case resulting in confirmation of Chapter 11 plan funded by proceeds of multiple construction claim litigations against various New York City public agencies.

 • Represented heating and cooling subcontractor in bankruptcy case resulting in confirmation of Chapter 11 plan providing for payment in full of all creditor claims, reorganization of the business and its successful emergence from bankruptcy.